renzibei/hashtable-bench/README.md

 Comparing different hash functions, it can be found that on the x86-64 platform, `xxHash_xxh3` is almost the fastest on each data scale for this dataset.
 By contrast, `robin_hood::hash` is faster on the arm64 platform.

-tWhen the amount of data is very small or very large, `ska::flat_hash_map` is the fastest hash map for lookup.
+When the amount of data is very small or very large, `ska::flat_hash_map` is the fastest hash map for lookup.
 And when the data size is medium, `fph::DynamicFphMap` has the best query performance.

 This dataset is what we consider the least representative because there are too many random parameters for strings of